entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Zhu Y *et al*.
 (2016), Character 118.

  99. In those taxa that possess an anterolaterally extended anterior lateral plate, the extent of the extension: extended normally (0); extended into a rod-like structure (1).
-In those taxa that do not possess an anterolaterally extended anterior lateral plate, this character is scored as ‘not applicable.

 > Zhu Y *et al*.
 (2016), Character 119.

+>  In those taxa that do not possess an anterolaterally extended anterior lateral plate, this character is scored as 'not applicable'.

  100. External surface of the anterior lateral plate quadrated by four ridges radiating from the ossification center of the plate: absent (0); present (1).